Embedded Finance: What it is and how it works

 This service allows platforms to natively embed any traditional banking products such as accounts, cards, and borrowing within their products.
 Businesses who opt for this service range from trading platforms like Stake, to multi-currency funding platforms like TradeBridge, and corporate card solutions like Volopay.

-Embedded finance use cases
+Airwallex embedded finance use cases

 Navan: streamlining global reimbursements

-Stake: facilitating global share trading
+Stake: enabling cross-border share trading

-SHEIN: managing end-to-end marketplace payments
+SHEIN: powering global marketplace payments

 By choosing Airwallex for embedded finance services, you'll leverage our powerful, flexible, and globally oriented financial infrastructure.
 This lets you focus on your core competencies while offering sophisticated financial services to your customers in an intuitive way.